Nash-Kelvinator Lansing Michigan

 (17,012) R-2800 Pratt & Whitney Radial

-Aircraft engines which included the R-2800-8 for the Vought F4U Corsair,
+Aircraft engines: These included the R-2800-8 for the Vought F4U Corsair,

 the R-2800-10 for the Grumman F6F Hellcat and the R-2800-65 for the

 Reo Truck plant at Mt.
-Hope Ave and Washington Street in Lansing, MI in
+Hope Ave and Washington Street in Lansing, MI.

-late 1941.
-However, due to increased production demand for both
+Due to increased production demand for both Hamilton-Standard Propellers

-Lansing the engine manufacture was transferred to Kenosha, WI and
+Lansing the engine manufacture was transferred to Kenosha, WI.

 Lansing concentrated on propeller production.
-In Kenosha the Defense Plant Corporation
+The Defense Plant Corporation

 the Double Wasp engine.
 An average of 9,125 employees worked at the

-in charge of propeller balancing, produced the second highest amount of
+in charge of propeller balancing at this plant, which produced the

-props by the US in WWII.
-The propellers produced where both three and four
+American propellers in WWII.
+The propellers produced were both three and four

-blade configurations that included the four bladed type for the Vought F4U
+blade configurations, including the four bladed type for the Vought F4U-4

 Corsair and Douglas A-26 Invader.